Don’t know a periapical from a bitewing? Today’s Yuma dental blog takes a look at dental x-rays.

 If you are a patient of The Yuma Dentist and are worried about the safety of dental x-rays, we invite you to meet with our friendly staff.
 We can explain all the precautions that we take to reduce radiation exposure and answer any questions you may have.

-If you are pregnant and need a dental x-ray at The Yuma Dentist, it is vital to let Dr. Hulme know this before x-rays are taken.
+If you are pregnant and need a dental x-ray at The Yuma Dentist, it is vital to let Dr. Mann know this before x-rays are taken.
 X-rays are not necessarily dangerous for pregnant women, but they are often postponed until after delivery as a precaution.
 If you are pregnant but have a dental issue, call our office right away.
 We can be reached at 9287830804.

-We hope you have learned a little bit about dental x-rays, one of Dr. Hulme’s indispensable tools in providing unsurpassed dental care in Yuma.
+We hope you have learned a little bit about dental x-rays, one of Dr. Mann’s indispensable tools in providing unsurpassed dental care in Yuma.
 Check back often for more details about dentistry at The Yuma Dentist.

 Contact The Yuma Dentist: